philanderson888/javascript/notes/glossary-modern-web.md

 Streams are similar to Unix Piping | whereby we `pipe` the output from one command into another

 .pipe() is used

+## n node manager vs npm node manager

+n is a Node module, which can be installed by npm, and nvm is a Bash script.

+n and nvm are both still active projects, because it's still more of a bother than updating on Windows.
+They are still actively maintained, and both have been modified less than 10 days ago.

+I find n to be of easier use because it can be installed by npm, but both scripts serve their purpose

 ## Password Generator